All Episodes

 The party is at a crossroads.

-And that's, I think what has that's why this race in the GOP side is so is so uh fluid right now, because nobody's wedded to that one individual that says, I am the heir to Reagan conservatism because they're just they've just been abused too many times.
+And that's, I think, what has, that's why this race in the GOP side is so, is so fluid right now, because nobody's wedded to that one individual that says, I am the heir to Reagan conservatism, because they've just been abused too many times.

 It's a bit like Charlie Brown in the football.